ZProLegend007/Project-Data-Management-SQL/README.md

 - Renting is no longer a thing, users just buy shows they can't access.
 Also this is "subscription based" but for the purposes of this assignment, the auto-renewal will not be implemented.
 - It is also helpful to know that the statistics and finances that are logged are logged day by day, they will be updated unless it is a new day and then they will start a new column, the data should add on, not log only for that day

+- **THE DATABASE LAYOUT HAS CHANGED IN ORDER TO HAVE A MORE OPTIMISED DATABASE WITH BETTER DATA INTEGRITY**
+  -

 - **Subscription level should update immediately on account page after being changed**
   - Fixed